A Few Words About Peach Speech Therapists

 Rachel Michael

-Rachel graduated from Curtin University with a Bachelor of Science (Speech Pathology Honours) and is a Certified Practicing Member of Speech Pathology Australia.
-Rachel has gained experience in both hospital and community-based positions with clients across the lifespan.
-Due to these experiences, Rachel has developed a particular interest in early intervention and speech sound delays/disorders.
-She also has a research background and is a current PhD candidate in the area of fluency.
-Rachel is passionate about working with people who stutter.
-She is also trained in the evidence-based approach ‘Sounds-Write’.
+Rachel graduated from Curtin University with a Bachelor of Science (Speech Pathology, Honours) and is a Certified Practising Member of Speech Pathology Australia.
+She has gained experience in both hospital and community-based positions with clients across the lifespan.

 Senior Speech Pathologist